How to Make American Flag Cookies with Video

 - Use a turkey lacer to make lines in the red icing.
 Line them up from North Dakota all the way down to Texas!

 - See how all of the red lines are even and all of the white lines are even?
-That is the look your going for.
+That is the look you’re going for.

 - Once you have made the individual boards, use the turkey lacer to make a few holes for the nails.
 It really is a fast fun detail for these American Flag Cookies.

 - One more thing to do before was done and that is to clean the edges of our American Flag Cookies.
 Use a Cookie Scraper (aka Boo-Boo Stick) to knock the icing off of the edges.

 Rustic things make me so happy!
 Speaking of rustic, if you want to make the stars or planks, repeat the process for the flags.

 Wouldn’t it have been neat if the hammer and nails were cookies?
 Maybe next time!
 But the fact that these cookies are Made in America and will help beat colors bleeding together due to the humidity is enough for me.
-I will just have to make hammer and nail cookies another day.
+I will just have to make a hammer and nail cookies another day.